British Association for PERFORMING Arts Medicine

 For all professional voice users, referral to an NHS Specialist Voice Clinic (or privately if waitings time are long and if funding is available), should be made for any vocal symptom lasting more than 2-3 weeks, or persisting for more than 2 weeks after the resolution of a viral or bacterial upper respiratory infection.

 Direct referral can be made by the patient’s NHS GP to one of a list of NHS Specialist Voice Clinics (so that diagnostic tests can rule out any pathology and a multidisciplinary assessment can be made and appropriate treatment recommended).
-Recommended management might include rehabilitation by a speech and language therapist, a physiotherapist or osteopath, a psychotherapist or a VRC working as part of the clinic team under clinical supervision.
+Recommended management might include rehabilitation by a speech and language therapist, a physiotherapist or osteopath, a psychotherapist or a vocal coach working as part of the clinic team under clinical supervision.

 Recommended NHS specialist Voice Clinics include:

-- Birmingham, Queen Elizabeth (Anita Sonsale ENT)
+- Birmingham, Queen Elizabeth Hospital (Anita Sonsale ENT)

-- Cardiff, Royal Glamorgan (Huw Williams ENT)
+- Cardiff, Royal Glamorgan Hospital (Huw Williams ENT)

 - Cardiff, University Hospital of Wales (Gareth Williams ENT)

-- Doncaster, Royal Infirmary (Jane Shaw SLT)
+- Doncaster, Royal Infirmary (Mark Watson ENT, Jane Shaw SLT)

-- Fife, Victoria Hospital (Mr Richard Steven ENT)
+- Fife, Victoria Hospital (Richard Steven ENT)

 - London, Royal National ENT and Eastman Dental Hospitals (John Rubin ENT, Jonathan Fishman ENT)

-- Newcastle, Freeman (Natalie Eastwood SLT)
+- Newcastle, Freeman Hospital (Ben Cosway ENT, Natalie Eastwood SLT)

 - Nottingham University Hospitals (Julian McGlashan ENT)

-- Slough, Wexham Park (Declan Costello ENT)
+- Slough, Wexham Park Hospital (Declan Costello ENT)

 Who to refer